 Surface Prep is much like traditional paint in which the part itself NEEDS to be as clean as possible and free of any contaminates.
 They also should be abraded to give the coating something to “bite” or “grab on to for optimal adhesion.
 Media Blasting before powder coating is the preferred and best method if the part can be blasted.
-Additionally powder coating will react and bubble, peel, or delaminate if it’s applied to a dirty or contaminated part.
+Additionally powder coating will react and bubble or peel if it’s applied to a dirty or contaminated part.

 Now you can spray the powder by pressing the trigger on the gun.
 Some guns like our dual-voltage hotcoat gun requires you to push a separate trigger button to activate the power source.
 As you’re spraying the powder be sure to keep the tip of the gun approximately 8-12″ from the part.
 DO NOT get too close to the part or the gun tip will arc on the part and could potentially ignite a fire!

 With the part covered in powder you can now insert the part into a pre-heated oven (temps vary by powder) and bake for the appropriate time until the powder “flows out” or turns from a powder to a liquid form.
 Once the powder has flowed out your powder may require you to change the temperature in the oven to bake and cure the powder.
 Be sure to leave the part in the oven and do not handle it once it has just flowed out as the powder may still be “wet” and could smudge!